HL7/daf-research/pages/_includes/daf-research-developer.md

 Implementing C1 capability involves four steps.

-1. Instantiation of a Task for Extraction at the Data Source
+1. Instantiation of a Task for extraction at the Data Source
 2. Execution of the Task to extract data from the Data Source
-3. Instantiation of a Task for Loading of data at the Data Mart
+3. Instantiation of a Task for loading of data at the Data Mart
 4. Execution of the Task to load data into the Data Mart

 Note: Data Source actor can be implemented by system like an EMR natively or alternately it can be implemented as a layer (additional software module) on top of an EMR system.